The Richest Man In Babylon Summary – 7 Wealth Lessons

 Dallas Mavericks owner Mark Cuban constantly looks for the competitive edge however he can with his multiple businesses.

-Now that we know one of the key habits that many of the successful people have, let’s take a look at a great story that can help change your financial future.
+Now that we know one of the key habits that many of the successful people have that helps their personal finance, let’s take a look at a great story that can help change your financial future.

 Here’s a brief, five minute video summarizing The Richest Man In Babylon: